swconline

 8. Please keep a copy of your poem(s) as manuscripts cannot be returned.

-7. The adjudicator’s decisions are final and no correspondence will be entered into regarding individual entries.
+7. The adjudicator’s decisions are final and no correspondence will be entered into regarding individual entries or payments.
 Entrants who enclose an S.A.E will receive a copy of the adjudicator’s report (if available).
 No application form is required.

 Please DO NOT send entries by recorded delivery or send any other conformational material.